solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ### Create a certificate for our service

-Create the certificate for the Gloo ingress:
+Create the certificate for the Gloo Edge ingress:
 ```shell
 cat << EOF | kubectl apply -f -
 apiVersion: cert-manager.io/v1alpha2